Outside of Hunt,

 look-alikes were added, standing silently guarding the Stonehenge

-Sheppard passed away in 1994, but the property remains in his family
+Sheppard passed away in 1994, but the property remained in his family